-- a) Name of the clam harvester. - b) Clam harvester's licence or designation card number. - c) Beach location (e.g. Area A). - d) Pacific Fishery Management Area and Subarea (e.g. Subarea 1-5). - e) Beach section (e.g. North 1, North 2, South 1, South 2, Agate (Horseshoe), East 1). - f) Date of harvest.
+- d) Pacific Fishery Management Area and Subarea (e.g. Subarea 1-5). - e) Beach section (e.g. North 1, North 2, South 1, South 2, Agate, East 1). - f) Date of harvest.

-According to Provincial requirements, the tag must be affixed and remain attached to the sack or container and may only be removed after the clams have entered the federally registered processing plant.
+According to Provincial requirements, the tag must be affixed and remain attached to the sack or container and may only be removed after the clams have entered a federally registered processing plant.